What Are Antidepressants?

 Mixing any type of drug with alcohol can be dangerous, mixing antidepressants with alcohol is no different—this combination is more severe than numerous others, and can have a number of risks— it has even proven to be fatal in certain circumstances.
 When mixed with alcohol, antidepressants called monoamine oxidase inhibitors (MAOIs) can create a dangerous reaction, causing a person’s blood pressure to rise to hazardous levels.

-When individuals regularly mix alcohol with antidepressants, it can not only have an adverse effect on the treatment of their depression, but can be a sign of alcohol abuse and addiction.
+When individuals regularly mix alcohol with antidepressants, it can not only have an adverse effect on the treatment of their depression, but can be a sign of alcohol use and addiction.

-More than 20 million Americans struggle with substance abuse, and 7.9 million people have both substance abuse issues and mental health diagnoses.
+More than 20 million Americans struggle with substance use, and 7.9 million people have both substance use issues and mental health diagnoses.
 There is help available, in the form of detox services, medication-assisted treatment, and dual diagnosis care.